cvat-ai/cvat/cvat-api-client/docs/ProjectsApi.md

 import time
 import cvat_api_client
 from cvat_api_client.api import projects_api
-from cvat_api_client.model.project import Project from cvat_api_client.model.project_request import ProjectRequest from pprint import pprint
+from cvat_api_client.model.project_write import ProjectWrite from cvat_api_client.model.project_write_request import ProjectWriteRequest from pprint import pprint
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.